-Appointment of Directors47
+Appointment of Directors

 - 2.35 There has never been a test of competence that must be passed by a person wishing to act as a Director of a limited company.
 Nor is there any expectation for such a person to hold any formal qualification (unlike the eligibility rules that apply to company secretaries).
 The UK Institute of Directors issues the qualification 'chartered Director', which aims to equip individuals with the skills needed by Directors, especially in the listed company environment, but this has no legal recognition or significance.
 UK law has always made the limited company format very widely available to businesses of all kinds and sizes and, in keeping with this liberal approach, allows persons from all backgrounds to act as Directors. - 2.36 The principal statutory restrictions on acting as a Director derive from the Company Directors Disqualification Act 1986 (CDDA).
 Section 11 of that Act provides that persons who are undischarged bankrupts or subject to a bankruptcy restrictions order may not act as Directors of limited companies.
 It is an offence for persons to act in contravention of these provisions.
 The CDDA lays down a number of other grounds on which Directors may be disqualified by law from acting as Directors.
-Individual companies may, in their own Articles of Association, place further restrictions on who may and may not act as Directors. - 2.37 The Nominations Committee and the chief executive must take all necessary steps to ensure a diligent and thoughtful process for nominating and electing qualified candidates for each director's role. - a.
-For shareholder directors, this process will include outreach to the appropriate senior executives (CEO, their direct report and their report once removed) to communicate the required skills, time commitments and expectations for board candidacy. - b.
-For directors other than shareholder directors, the Nominations Committee and the chief executive must take all steps necessary and appropriate to identify and recommend candidates who reasonably fit the approved profiles, including engaging a search firm with expertise in corporate director searches. - 2.38 The chief executive and the chairman are responsible for leading the development of the profile for each non-shareholder director. - 2.39 VocaLink's Directors' Handbook lists qualifying criteria which the Nomination Committee has to consider when selecting a person for a director's role.
-These include various degrees of knowledge and experience of the legal, regulatory and technological environment in which VocaLink operates, an understanding of the risks inherent in the industry, and know-how and expertise in financial services. - 2.40 Each shareholder director should either be a senior executive or a shareholder with direct management responsibility in the payments area, or a senior executive who has the relevant skills and expertise in a functional area important to the company.
-Each shareholder director must have significant exposure within their company, be well connected and, ideally, nominated or sponsored
+Individual companies may, in their own Articles of Association, place further restrictions on who may and may not act as a Director.

-46 S. 175 requires a Director to avoid not only situations where there is plainly a conflict, but also those that 'possibly may conflict' with the Director's duty to the company.
+S. 175 the Companies Act 2006 requires a Director to avoid not only situations where there is plainly a conflict, but also those that 'possibly may conflict' with the Director's duty to the company.
 Thus the Director is obliged to consider whether his outside interests are likely to give others the impression that there may be a conflict.
 In Boardman v Phipps [1967] 2 AC 46, it was held that the term 'possibly may conflict' means 'that the reasonable man looking at the relevant facts and circumstances of the particular case would think that there was a real sensible possibility of conflict'.
 In the case of Shepherds Investment v Andrew Walters [2006] EWHC 836 the court has confirmed that the law no longer regards such conduct as consistent with the Director's fiduciary duty.
 It has been held separately that executive Directors, who have service contracts with their company, may not become Directors of a competing company (Hivac Ltd v Park Royal Scientific Instruments Ltd [1946], Chapter 169).

-47 Annex 4, Directors' Handbook.
+Directors' Handbook, Annex 4.